-The supply monitor generates a reset signal when the system is powered down.
+The supply monitor generates a reset signal when the system is powered down based on a user selected threshold level (programming resistor).

-It provides a programmable VCOM with $I^2C$ interface.
-One VCOM amplifier is also integrated in the chip.
-The output of the VCOM is powered up with the voltage at the last programmed 8-bit EEPROM setting.
+The ISL78419 provides a digitally controlled VCOM output using I2C interface.
+One VCOM amplifier is also integrated in the chip to provide a fast slewing 150mA drive (sourcing or sinking).
+The output of the VCOM is powered up with the voltage stored at the last programmed 8-bit (internal) EEPROM setting.